Bit-Wasp/BitWasp/README.md

 chmod 777 ./assets/images -R

 Create a database on your server, and import the schema.sql file.

+To use the PGP functions, you need PHP's gnupg extension.

 To run the bitcoin server, you'll need a bitcoin.conf: